2019 Dana Point Festival of Whales Events

-The incredible 5000-mile migration of the majestic California Gray Whale from Alaska to Mexico begins in December and continues through March.
-During this peak season, 40 – 50 whales pass by Dana Point each day, using the Dana Point Headland’s 200-foot cliffs near the harbor as a landmark to check their migration path.
-Dana Point offers the BEST whale watching along the California Coast – don’t miss it!
+The incredible 5,000-mile migration of the majestic California gray whale from Alaska to Mexico begins in December and continues through March.
+During this peak season, 40 to 50 whales pass by Dana Point each day, using the Dana Point Headland’s 200-foot cliffs near the Dana Point Harbor as a landmark to check their migration path.
+Dana Point offers the BEST whale watching along the California Coast.
+Don’t miss it!
 There’s a whale watching excursion for everyone.
 If you’re interested in getting a glimpse of these majestic leviathans from land, be sure to visit the Headlands Conservation Park.
-The Park includes a public trail system, over three miles in length, and links all the parks and open space areas of the Headlands.
+The Park includes a public trail system, over 3 miles in length, and links all the parks and open space areas of the Headlands.
 The system includes pedestrian trails, coastal and beach access, scenic overlooks and the Nature Interpretive Center.
 The parks and trails can be reached either off of Green Lantern or at Dana Strand Rd., limited parking is available along these streets or at the Nature Interpretive Center parking lot.
 The trails are open from 7 AM to sunset daily.
 The Nature Interpretive Center is located adjacent to the Headlands Conservation Park, at the terminus of Street of the Green Lantern.
 Center Hours: 10 AM – 4 PM.
 From Dana Point Harbor visitors may take the FREE shuttle to the Ocean Institute and then proceed up Cove Road to the Park.
 It’s a good work out for those looking for a little adventure and some spectacular views!

-T-shirts (long and short sleeve) and sweatshirts will be on sale throughout the Harbor during both weekends of the Festival.
-All clothing items available for online purchase beginning in January http://festivalofwhales.com/store.php
+T-shirts (long and short sleeve), hooded sweatshirts, hats, tote bags and lapel pins will be on sale throughout the Harbor during both weekends of the Festival.
+All clothing items will be available for online purchase beginning in late December through our Festival of Whales Online Store.

-Available every day of the Festival from 10 AM to 4 PM (extended service hours the morning of the parade (March 1) and the afternoon of the Whale of a Concert (March 9).
+Available every day of the Festival from 10 AM to 4 PM (extended service hours the morning of the parade (March 2) and the afternoon of the Whale of a Concert (March 10).
 Please visit our online map for shuttle stops, routes, parking lot and event locations.
-Park and ride free all day long and migrate with the whales! http://festivalofwhales.com/assets/files/map.pdf Doheny State Beach will be offering all day parking at a special discounted rate – more info to follow on this in subsequent Calendar releases.
+Park and ride free all day long and migrate with the whales!
+Click here for our event map

 ARTS AND CULTURE